At current time of Imperial Cult all sects of Imperial Creed must agree on a following five key tenets or be purged as a heretical sect:

 The membership of the cult varies widely, though most have had some part of their life affected by Orks.
 This could be as traumatic as the loss of a loved one or as trivial as having the supply of your favorite cheese interrupted by an Ork raid on Imperial shipping.
 Whatever the case, all cult members passionately hate Orks.
 The cult’s symbol is a flaming spire, commemorating the formation of the Covenant.

 The cult undertakes the dual purpose of spreading the faith beyond the edges of the Imperium and combating the orks.
 For this reason the Covenant are mostly found on the edges of the Calixis Sector, supporting armies or helping missionaries to settle new and wild frontier worlds.
 Their fanatical hatred of the greenskins has also seen them travel around the sector using their influence and skills to drum up support for the Margin Crusade, a venture which they view as a vital part of both bringing the Imperial Creed to the lawless void and also curtailing the spread of xeno from their worlds within the Halo Stars.
-Of course the fact that the Covenant is not wholly aware of the truth behind the crusade has not stopped the Sector Synod from using them to raise troops and resources for it.

 Source A edited for Ultima Tectum Campaign.